Recoskie/JDasm/docs/Basics.md

 <br />

-The primitive data types are the same as the CPU/ALU is what processes them, not the programming language.
+The primitive data types are the same as the CPU/ALU (Arithmetic logic unit) is what processes them, not the programming language.
 The binary arithmetic units in CPU processors are the same.
 As positional arithmetic never changes format.
 Even if you switch processor types, also, text data is standardized.

 <br />